-Many older people who live in Hobart are passionate gardeners, but sometimes looking after a garden is too much for them.
+Many seniors who live in Hobart are passionate gardeners, but sometimes looking after a garden is too much for them.

-The Still Gardening Program, run by the City of Hobart, gives older people a chance to stay active in their homes and gardens.
-We support a team of dedicated and inspiring volunteers – Garden Mates – who go out and work one-on-one with older people in their gardens helping them keep on doing what they love: getting their hands dirty and enjoying the outdoors.
+The Still Gardening Program, run by the City of Hobart, gives seniors a chance to stay active in their homes and gardens.
+We support a team of dedicated and inspiring volunteers – Garden Mates – who go out and work one-on-one with seniors in their gardens helping them keep on doing what they love: getting their hands dirty and enjoying the outdoors.

-Garden Mates offer friendship and support for older people, they work with them – not for them – and encourage them to look at low maintenance gardening to make it easier to keep enjoying their gardens.
+Garden Mates offer friendship and support for seniors, they work with them – not for them – and encourage them to look at low maintenance gardening to make it easier to keep enjoying their gardens.

 Becoming a Garden Mate

-As a Garden Mate you will work with an older person for one or two hours a week in their garden helping them with gardening jobs like weeding, pruning and lifting heavy weights.
+As a Garden Mate you will work with a senior person for one or two hours a week in their garden helping them with gardening jobs like weeding, pruning and lifting heavy weights.

-By working with an older person you will help them to feel safe and confident to get outside.
+By working with a senior person you will help them to feel safe and confident to get outside.
 You will also be a friendly face with whom they can chat and share their passion for the garden.
-View the Still Gardening volunteer role description(PDF, 515KB).
+View the Still Gardening volunteer role description(PDF, 471KB).

 The Still Gardening Program provides volunteers with an induction and first aid training, skills-based workshops, toolkits, a tool library, regular lunch catch-ups, reimbursement for travel, free police checks, and free flu and tetanus immunisations.

-If you can give one or two hours a week to an older person in the Hobart or Glenorchy municipal areas, and you want to help someone stay at home, please fill in the Still Gardening volunteer application form(PDF, 445KB) and email it to email@example.com.
+If you can give one or two hours a week to a senior person in the Hobart or Glenorchy municipal areas, and you want to help someone stay at home, please fill in the Still Gardening volunteer application form(PDF, 745KB) and email it to email@example.com